$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Introduction

-In summary, our contributions are: 1) A novel grid-based scene representation for implicit surface reconstruction, specifically tailored for semi-transparent and thin objects.
-It incorporates a closed-form and differentiable evaluation of all surface intersections along the ray, and properly decouples geometry and opacity.
-2) A series of initialization and optimization strategies for efficient training and accurate reconstruction.
-3) We show overall superior reconstruction quality compared to state-of-the-art methods on scenes featuring thin and semi-transparent objects.
+In summary, our contributions are: 1) A novel grid-based scene representation for implicit surface reconstruction, specialized for translucent and thin objects.
+It incorporates a closed-form and differentiable evaluation of all surface intersections along the ray, and properly decouples surface geometry and opacity.
+2) Initialization scheme utilizing fast Plenoxels \cite{plenoxels} training and optimization with truncated volume rendering and surface smoothness constraint for efficient training and accurate reconstruction.
+3) We show superior reconstruction quality compared to state-of-the-art methods on synthetic and real-world scenes featuring thin and translucent objects.